ethan0905/Starton_hackathon_2022/README.md

 ## 🤏 Pitch
 We are 4 students from 42 school and we have been experiencing issues with our client payement (deadline, terms of contract, ...).
-In order to solve this problem, using Blockchain technology is interesting.
+We used blockchain technology to solve this problem.

 ## 📔 Summary